CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ### QoS Settings on Bond Member Interfaces

-If you apply QoS settings on bond member interfaces instead of the logical bond interface, the members must share identical QoS configuration.
+If you use Linux commands to apply QoS settings on bond member interfaces instead of the logical bond interface, the members must share identical QoS configuration.
 If the configuration is not identical between bond interfaces, the bond inherits the `_last_ interface` you apply to the bond.

+NVUE commands reject QoS configurations on bond member interfaces; you must apply all QoS configuration on logical bond interfaces.

 If QoS settings do not match, `switchd reload` fails; however, `switchd restart` does not fail.
 <!-- vale off -->